anoma/nspec/docs/arch/node/networking/index.md

 may opt out of participating in inter_domain protocols, in order to decrease load, increase security, and thwart potential attacks coming from outsiders (e.g. DDoS).
 This allows domains to have internal-only and external-facing members.

-There are two ways to interact with a [[Domain#domain]]: either by sending external requests to any available domain member that may return a reply, or by joining the domain and participating in the intra-domain protocols.
+There are two ways to interact with a [[Domain]]: either by sending external requests to any available domain member that may return a reply, or by joining the domain and participating in the intra-domain protocols.
-For both type of requests, a node needs to know about one or more domain members to send the request to, which can be discovered either via the [[Clustering#clustering]] protocol, or via a lookup request that is routed in the inter_domain overlay using a greedy routing algorithm by the [[Domain Routing#domain-routing]] protocol.
+For both type of requests, a node needs to know about one or more domain members to send the request to, which can be discovered either via the [[Clustering]] protocol, or via a lookup request that is routed in the inter_domain overlay using a greedy routing algorithm by the [[Domain Routing]] protocol.
 Both methods use domain membership similarity as a distance metric.

 </div>